0skxr/mcpt/README.md

 You can customize the parameters defined in the `mcpt.py` file to adjust the behavior of the path tracer.
 Note that performance and rendering results depend on these settings.

-## License

-This project is licensed under the MIT License.
-For more information, please see the LICENSE file.

 ## Authors

 - 0skxr